emmogrin/gensyn-oneclick/README.md

 Paste that link in your browser to complete sign-in.
 (your vps ip is your Tunnel password)
 ---

+After login, your terminal starts installation.
+Answer prompts:

+Would you like to push models you train in the RL swarm to the Hugging Face Hub? [y/N] >>> Press N to join testnet HuggingFace needs 2GB upload bandwidth for each model you train (Best if your are running on Vps), you can press Y, and enter your access-token.
+Enter the name of the model you want to use in huggingface repo/name format, or press [Enter] to use the default model. >>> For default model, press Enter or choose one of these (More model parameters (B) need more vRAM):
+Gensyn/Qwen2.5-0.5B-Instruct
+Qwen/Qwen3-0.6B
+nvidia/AceInstruct-1.5B
+dnotitia/Smoothie-Qwen3-1.7B
+Gensyn/Qwen2.5-1.5B-Instruct

+---
 # Incase of reboot or restart of Pc.